GALAXY: A Generative Pre-trained Model for Task-Oriented Dialog with Semi-Supervised Learning and Explicit Policy Injection: Introduction

 In this study, we propose a novel generative pre-trained model called GALAXY, aiming to inject the knowledge of dialog policy explicitly into pre-training at low cost while maintaining its strong ability on dialog understanding and generation.
 To begin with, we build a unified DA taxonomy for TOD and examine eight existing datasets to develop a new labeled dataset named \textit{UniDA} with a total of 975K utterances.
 We also collect and process a large-scale unlabeled dialog corpus called \textit{UnDial} with 35M utterances, whose scenarios ranging from online forums to customer services.
 Then, we propose a semi-supervised pre-training paradigm that applies \textit{consistency regularization} \cite{verma2019interpolation} on all data.
 It minimizes the bi-directional KL-divergence between model predictions made on dropout-perturbed samples, which facilitates better representation learning from unlabeled dialog corpora.
 Since a large proportion of UnDial is from the Internet and not well-suited to our DA taxonomy, we add a learnable control gate on the KL loss of unlabeled data, so that only good samples are allowed for the consistent regularization, other samples are restricted back to normal self-supervised objectives.
 Experiments show that GALAXY substantially improves TOD systems and achieves new state-of-the-art results on In-Car, MultiWOZ2.0, and MultiWOZ2.1, pushing the end-to-end combined score to 107.45, 110.35, and 110.76, respectively.
 We also observe that GALAXY has a strong few-shot ability under various low-resource settings.

-In summary, our main contributions \footnote{The code will be released later.} are three-fold: \begin{itemize} \item To the best of our knowledge, this is the first study to use semi-supervised pre-training to model explicit dialog policy for PCMs. \item Experiments show our model has learned the knowledge of dialog policy, and achieves new state-of-the-art performance on several TOD benchmarks; \item we collect a new labeled dataset \textit{UniDA} as well as a large-scale unlabeled dialog corpus \textit{UnDial}, hoping that can help bring forward the research in this area. \end{itemize}
+In summary, our main contributions are three-fold: \begin{itemize} \item To the best of our knowledge, this is the first study to use semi-supervised pre-training to model explicit dialog policy for PCMs. \item Experiments show our model has learned the knowledge of dialog policy, and achieves new state-of-the-art performance on several TOD benchmarks; \item We collect a new labeled dataset \textit{UniDA} as well as a large-scale unlabeled dialog corpus \textit{UnDial}, hoping that can help bring forward the research in this area. \end{itemize}